Quchluk/Research-Paper-Filter---Document-Relevance-Analyzer/README.md

 ### Step 2: Customize Filtering Criteria

-Edit the `prompt.py` file to define your research criteria:
+Edit the `OCR master/prompt.py` file to define your research criteria:

 ```python
 USER_PROMPT_TEMPLATE = """Analyze if this document matches the following criteria: